 For the practitioner it is crucial to define appropriate requirements for modelling the product system according to the intended purpose and application of an LCA.

-[At the same time, vehicle LCAs are used by a growing number of stakeholders for an increasing range of different purposes and applications.
+At the same time, vehicle LCAs are used by a growing number of stakeholders for an increasing range of different purposes and applications.
 Traditionally, vehicle LCAs were mainly used in R&D for technology comparisons and support of strategic decision making (e.g. which powertrain / material / production technology / … is environmentally superior?) or by OEM’s (Original Equipment Manufacturer) to show that their successor models were more environmentally friendly than the previous ones (continuous improvement).
-This is also reflected in the list of direct applications in ISO 14040:2006 (compare [Figure 1, box on the right).
-Currently, an extension of applications towards implementation and reporting of reduction measures – especially in the context of GHG reduction and circular economy (CE) – can be observed by various stakeholders with different expectations from automotive LCAs.]
+This is also reflected in the list of direct applications in ISO 14040:2006 (compare Figure 1, box on the right).
+Currently, an extension of applications towards implementation and reporting of reduction measures – especially in the context of GHG reduction and circular economy (CE) – can be observed by various stakeholders with different expectations from automotive LCAs.

-Potential stakeholders are listed below:
+Potential stakeholders are listed below, but are not limited to:

 Society / Policy makers